richien/casting-agency/backend/docs/APIDOCS.md

 ```

 - General
-    - Takes a json object containing an actor's name, age and gender in the request body.
+    - Takes a json object containing a movie's title, release-date (in ISO format) in the request body.
     - Returns an actor object and a success value of true.

 - Request Arguments: